headforwards-spd/headforwards-website/src/pages/info-pages/technology-in-cornwall.md

           cities, and major EU investment in the county’s roads, rail network and airport, Cornwall is truly connected.
         type: markdown-component
+      - jobTitle: Travel solutions director
+        name: John Howell
-      - quote: >-
+        quote: >-
-          Too often, Cornwall is seen as a place to slow down your career.
-In reality, the developers here are at the top of their career, without the added stresses of living in a city – and it really shows in work we do.
+          There’s a misconception that Cornwall is outside of the UK’s tech sector – but it couldn’t be more different.
+With the rapidly growing infrastructure we have here, we have all the benefits of a city and more.
         type: quote-component
     isPostit: false
     isRightImage: false